tonethar/IGME-330-Spring-2021/weekly/week-10B-notes.md

 <a id="review"/>

-## I. Review: wrap-up of "unit 2"
+## I. Review: wrap-up of "unit 3"
+- BTW - "unit 1" was procedural graphics, "unit 2" (which was a bit shorter) was procedural audio
-- We just completed 3-1/2 lectures about working with [**Unstructured Text**](https://en.wikipedia.org/wiki/Unstructured_data) - by both analyzing it and by creating [**Generative Text**](https://en.wikipedia.org/wiki/Generative_art) experiments.
+- We just completed 3 lectures about working with [**Unstructured Text**](https://en.wikipedia.org/wiki/Unstructured_data) - by both analyzing it and by creating [**Generative Text**](https://en.wikipedia.org/wiki/Generative_art) experiments.
 Here is a summary of the concepts, topics and exercises:
   - loading text via &lt;input>, &lt;textarea>, &lt;file>, drag-and-drop, and also via the `XMLHttpRequest` object (XHR)
   - manipulating text using `String` and `Array` methods, as well as regular expressions
   - creating a [*Palindrome Detector*](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-palindrome-detector.md) - palindromes are a form of [**Constrained Writing**](https://en.wikipedia.org/wiki/Constrained_writing)